 2 tsp horseradish

-Add all ingredients to a food processor.
+pinch of salt Add all ingredients to a food processor.
 Pulse until well blended.
 Transfer to a small bowl and refrigerate until ready to serve.
 Store in an airtight container up to one week in the refrigerator.